willthedeveloper/blog/src/posts/2020-11-04-dvd-screensaver/index.md

 ### Multiple logos

 That's right.
 When you click, they'll come.
-Try holding down the mouse.
+Holding down the mouse makes it rain.

 <video src="https://media.giphy.com/media/l4HNje70Q8YNQqzl39/giphy.mp4" type="video/mp4" autoplay loop></video>

 ### Collision detection

-If we're going to have multiple logos, we may as well have them collide off of each other, right?
+And, if we're going to have multiple logos, we may as well have them collide off of each other, right?

 That should be easy, right?

+I remember high school math, right?

 ![confusing whiteboard](whiteboard.jpg)

-Naw.
+Wrong.
+Wrong wrong wrong.

-I knew that I had heard the term "collision detection" before, but I didn't realize that it was the subject of at least one [590-page programming book](https://realtimecollisiondetection.net/).
+I knew that I had heard the term "collision detection" before, but I didn't realize that it was the subject of a [590-page programming book](https://realtimecollisiondetection.net/).

 Initially, I tried to write this from the ground up, thinking about how an object in real life 'knows' when it has collided with something.
 Then I remembered that there's a thing called "physics" that I *would* have learned about had Mr. Astruc shown up to class that day instead of that poor sub who couldn't get the DVD player working.